DUNE/Daphne_MEZZ/README.md

 3. Once both the DAPHNE3 IP and the Block Design have been created, the batch file creates a wrapper for the TOP level fo the Block Design, generates all the necessary outputs of each IP (wrappers, constraints, and so on) and then starts the design building process, by running the synthesis, then implementation, and then the bitstream (In a super summarized way of saying it).

-## Does it meet timing?
+## How do I know if it meets timing?

-The timing constraints for this design were written after finishing the process, look for the file:
+After finishing the process, look for the file:

     src/xilinx/output/post_route_timing_summary.rpt